 |Crushing Strength||UNI PUREO(LD) > SMCCO(50) > UNI PUREO(DW) > AvicelO(PH 101) > DC Lactose O> DI TABO|

-- Nucleation in this stage, the particles stick to one another due to the liquid bridges.
-The particles that form serves as the nucleus of the granule.
+- In this stage, the particles stick to one another due to the liquid bridges.
+The particles that form serve as the nucleus of the granule.

-- Transition this stage involves the enlargement of the nucleus either by other particles sticking to the nucleus or several nuclei combining with one
+- This stage involves the enlargement of the nucleus either by other particles sticking to the nucleus or several nuclei combining together.

-- Enlargement the granules would form a ball shape and grow in size due to
+The granules form a ball shape and grow in size due to one of several processes:

-(a.) coalescence two or more granules unite into one
+(a.)
+Coalescence, where two or more granules unite into one

-(b) breakage some granules break and adhere to other granules
+(b) Breakage, where some granules break and adhere to other granules

-(c) abrasion abraded materials and other granules in the granule bed stick to the formed granule through agitation of the bed.
+(c) Aabrasion, where abraded materials and other granules in the granule bed stick to the formed granule through agitation of the bed.

-(d) layering particles stick to the formed granule
+(d) Layering, where particles stick to the formed granule

 NIR is used to monitor the wet granulation process when the impeller torque is not used.
-Watano et al determined the end point for granulation by using
+The end point for granulation has been determined using

 agitated fluidized bed.
 The IR sensor is installed and the wet mass properties are obtained independent of the impeller method.
 The NIR can also be used to

-monitor powder blending efficiency during the dry mixing phrase but is more ideal for measuring in the wet granulation process.
+measure powder blending efficiency during the dry mixing phrase but is more ideal for measurement in the wet granulation process.